 - For tour guides, tipping is more common in Portugal and a 10% tip is customary.

-To help make your travel planning easier, you can download the trip planning template below and use it as a starting point.
-The template has country-specific travel information as well as an itinerary, packing list and map with recommended places pinned.
+To make your travel planning easier, download the trip planner below and use it as a starting point.
+The planner has country-specific travel information as well as an itinerary, packing list, and map with key places pinned.

 🧋 This site is run entirely by me, Lukiih.
-I spend hours writing each article to ensure its accuracy and conciseness.
-If you find my site helpful, you can say thanks by buying me a bubble tea!
+I spend hours researching each destination to ensure its accuracy.
+If you find my tips helpful, say thanks by buying me bubble tea!